Werner Herzog Eats His Shoe: Summary

+Filmed in April 1979, the movie features Herzog cooking his shoes at the restaurant Chez Panisse in Berkeley, California.
+He claims the shoes are the same pair he was wearing when he made the bet.
+Assisted by chef Alice Waters, Herzog boils the shoes with garlic, herbs, and stock for five hours.
+He is later shown eating one of the shoes in front of an audience at the premiere of Gates of Heaven at the nearby UC Theater.
+He does not eat the sole of the shoe, explaining that one does not "eat the bones of the chicken".

-Interspersed into the film are clips from Gates of Heaven and Even Dwarfs Started Small.
-The film also includes clips from the 1925 Charlie Chaplin film The Gold Rush, which features a shoe-eating scene.
+Interspersed into the film are clips from Gates of Heaven, Even Dwarfs Started Small, and the 1925 Charlie Chaplin film The Gold Rush, which features a shoe-eating scene.
 Unlike the leather shoe eaten by Herzog, the shoe featured in The Gold Rush was a prop made of licorice.

 The soundtrack features the comic polka song "Old Whiskey Shoes", performed by Walt Solek.
 Les Blank would go on to direct In Heaven There Is No Beer?, a 1984 documentary about American polka culture that featured Solek and other polka musicians.

 Legacy

 Blank went on to direct Burden of Dreams (1982), a feature-length documentary about Herzog and the making of Fitzcarraldo.
 Werner Herzog Eats His Shoe is included as an extra on the Criterion Collection edition of the Burden of Dreams DVD.
 It is also included as an extra in the Criterion Collection edition of the Gates of Heaven Blu-ray disc.

-When Chez Panisse celebrated its 40th anniversary, a replica of the shoe was created, boiled, and eaten as part of the public anniversary celebration.
+When Chez Panisse celebrated its 40th anniversary in 2011, a replica of the shoe was created, boiled, and eaten as part of the public anniversary celebration.

 The Academy Film Archive preserved Werner Herzog Eats His Shoe in 1999.